What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 6. Can I eat meat during the first week of braces?

-Yes, but only soft, tender meat in small pieces.
-Avoid anything chewy or fibrous.
+Yes, but only bits of soft, tender meat.
+Don’t eat anything chewy and fibrous.

 Safe meats: